Beaufort County, South Carolina

 Beaufort County (/ˈbjuːfərt/ BEW-fərt) is a county in the U.S. state of South Carolina.
 As of the 2020 census, its population was 187,117.
-Its county seat is Beaufort and its largest town is Hilton Head Island.
+Its county seat is Beaufort and its largest community is Hilton Head Island.

-Beaufort County is part of the Hilton Head Island–Bluffton, SC Metropolitan Statistical Area.
+Beaufort County is part of the Hilton Head Island-Bluffton-Port Royal metropolitan statistical area.
 It is one of the South's fastest-growing counties, primarily because of development south of the Broad River clustered along the U.S. Highway 278 corridor.
-The county's northern portions have also grown steadily, due in part to the strong federal military presence around the city of Beaufort.
+The county's northern portions also have grown steadily, due in part to the strong federal military presence around the city of Beaufort.
 The county's two portions are connected by the Broad River Bridge, which carries South Carolina Highway 170.
-Beaufort County has been identified as the most at-risk county in the contiguous United States for combined damage from climate change in the medium term.
+Beaufort County has been identified as the most at-risk county in the contiguous United States for combined damage from climate change in the medium term, largely due to high wet-bulb temperatures, economic and farm crop damages, and sea-level rise.

 History

 From the early days of plantations, African slaves outnumbered the European minority in the colony.
-The plantations on the Sea Islands had large concentrations of slaves, and frequently limited interaction with whites.
+The plantations on the Sea Islands had large concentrations of slaves who had infrequent and limited interaction with white people.
 The islands were sites of the development of the Gullah culture, which preserved elements from a variety of West African roots; the people also developed the Gullah language, a creole language.
-The county was majority black nearly to the mid-20th century.
+The county was majority black until around the mid-20th century.

 Union troops took control of Beaufort County and occupied the area beginning in 1861.
 Many slaves escaped and went to Union lines.
 In some cases, planters had moved inland for refuge, leaving their slaves on the Sea Islands.
 Slaves began to organize schools and other parts of their communities early in the war in this county, especially on the islands.
-The Army founded Mitchellville on Hilton Head by March 1863 as a village where blacks could practice self-governance, and in 1865 it had 1500 residents.
-After the war, the Drayton family reclaimed this land for its use.
+The Army founded Mitchellville on Hilton Head by March 1863 as a village where black people could practice self-governance; by 1865, it had 1,500 residents.
+After the war, the Drayton family reclaimed this land for their own private use.
 In some cases, the Union Army allocated plots for blacks for housing and cultivating crops.

 When freedmen were granted citizenship and the franchise after the American Civil War by constitutional amendments, most joined the Republican Party.
-Although not the only black majority state, South Carolina was the only southern state during Reconstruction to elect a black majority of representatives to the state legislature.
+Although not the only majority black state, South Carolina was the only Southern state during Reconstruction to elect a black majority of representatives to the state legislature.
 Beaufort County had many prominent black leaders, such as Robert Smalls, Jonathan Jasper Wright, William James Whipper, Julius I. Washington, and Thomas E. Miller.